xoph1319/home_assistant_support/README.md

 - `enabled`: Whether the alarm is enabled
 - `repeat`: Whether the alarm repeats
 - `days`: List of days when the alarm is active
+- `skip_next`: Whether the next occurrence will be skipped

 ## Services